MillsProvosty/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 ### Possible Solutions

 Some of these apply directly to challenges above.
-Most of them will need to be modified to acheive the challenge.
+Most of them will need to be modified to achieve the challenge.

 ```sql